Ni7ram/Insane2/README.md

 # Insane2
 VideoGame made entirely in C++ and Allegro 2D.
 All the assets and animations are done by code.

-The pointer, double buffer, particle systems, camera and collision detection were all made by hand.
+The pointer, double buffer, particle systems, camera and collision detection, timer and FPS counter, were all made by hand.

 <p align="center">
     <img